home-assistant/core/README.md

 Home Assistant
 ==============

-Home Assistant automatically switches the lights on and off based on nearby devices and the position of the sun.
+Home Assistant provides a platform for home automation.
+It does so by having modules that observe and trigger actors to do various tasks.

 It is currently able to do the following things:
+ * Track if devices are home by monitoring connected devices to a wireless router
- * Turn on the lights when one of the tracked devices is nearby
+ * Turn on the lights when people get home when it is dark
- * Turn off the lights when everybody leaves
+ * Slowly turn on the lights to compensate for light loss when the sun sets
- * Turn on the lights when the sun sets and one of the tracked devices is home
+ * Turn off the lights when everybody leaves the house
+ * Start YouTube video's on the Chromecast
+ * Download files to the host
+ * Open a url in the default browser on the host

-It currently works with any wireless router with [Tomato firmware](http://www.polarcloud.com/tomato) in combination with [Philips Hue](http://meethue.com).
-The system is built modular so support for other wireless routers or other actions can be implemented easily.
+It currently works with any wireless router with [Tomato firmware](http://www.polarcloud.com/tomato) in combination with [Philips Hue](http://meethue.com) and the [Google Chromecast](http://www.google.com/intl/en/chrome/devices/chromecast).
+The system is built modular so support for other wireless routers, other devices or actions can be implemented easily.

 Installation instructions
 -------------------------

-* install python modules [python-dateutil](http://labix.org/python-dateutil), [PyEphem](http://rhodesmill.org/pyephem/), [Requests](http://python-requests.org) and [PHue](https://github.com/studioimaginaire/phue): `pip install python-dateutil pyephem requests phue`
+* Install python modules [python-dateutil](http://labix.org/python-dateutil), [PyEphem](http://rhodesmill.org/pyephem/), [Requests](http://python-requests.org) and [PHue](https://github.com/studioimaginaire/phue): `pip install python-dateutil pyephem requests phue`
 * Clone the repository and pull in the submodules `git clone --recursive https://github.com/balloob/home-assistant.git`
 * Copy home-assistant.conf.default to home-assistant.conf and adjust the config values to match your setup.
   * For Tomato you will have to not only setup your host, username and password but also a http_id.
 The http_id can be retrieved by going to the admin console of your router, view the source of any of the pages and search for `http_id`.